Vegan Orange Cream

 by Giovanna Buono

-• It’s not orange season, can I use purchased juice?
+• It’s not orange season, can I use store-bought juice?

-Of course you can, but make sure it’s unsweetened, and obviously the total WW points will be 5 and not 4.
+Of course you can, but make sure it’s unsweetened and obviously the total WW points will be 5 instead of 4.

-• Can I use another type of milk?
+• Can I use a different type of milk?

-To make the vegan orange cream, any unsweetened plant-based milk will do just fine, even homemade.
+To make the vegan orange cream, any unsweetened plant milk will be great, even homemade.

 • How can I store it?

-You can keep it in the fridge for 2 or 3 days, or you can freeze it for 3 months (I haven’t tried longer).
-Let it thaw well, mix vigorously again, and it will be ready to use!
+You can keep it in the fridge for 2 or 3 days or even freeze it for 3 months (I haven’t tried longer).
+Let it thaw well, stir vigorously again, and it will be ready to use!

 Author image